Government City College, Hyderabad: History

 The Nizam Mahbub Ali Khan, Asaf Jah VI of Hyderabad established the first city school in the name "Madarsa Dar-ul-uloom" as early as 1865, later Nizam Osman Ali Khan, Asaf Jah VII, converted it into a City High School.
 The school moved into the present grand building in 1921.
-Intermediate sections (F.A) of Osmania University with 30 students were introduced in 1921 under the supervision of the high school with Urdu as the medium of instruction.
-In 1929, the school was upgraded to a college and was named as "City College".
-It became a constituent college of Osmania University.
+Intermediate sections (F.A.) of Osmania University with 30 students were introduced in 1921 under the supervision of the high school with Urdu as the medium of instruction.
+In 1929, the school was upgraded to a college, named "City College" and made a constituent college of Osmania University.
 Its chief engineer was Nawab Khan Bahadur Mirza Akbar Baig.

+The building housing the City College was established on September 4, 1921.
+British Architect Vincent Esch was commissioned by Hyderabad City Improvement Board to design and construct this building.
+The newly built building was initially used to house a school then known as Dar-ul-Uloom, and later in 1929 was converted into a college.

 Syllabus and changes of name

 Consequent to the abolition of the Intermediate course (FA) in Osmania University in 1956, the Pre-University Course (PUC) was introduced.
 The Bachelor of Science courses were introduced in 1962 and the institution was named as "City Science College".
 City College was taken over by the government from Osmania University in 1965 and was renamed as Government City Science College.
-In 1967, B.A and B.Com courses were added and the college became "Government City College".
+In 1967, B.A. and B.Com. courses were added and the college became "Government City College".
 The college offers more than 50 undergraduate programmes, including B.Sc, B.A., B.Com and BBA.